-When you grow hemp indoors, however, you can easily control the exact angle your plants receive light from and how long they’re illuminated, and that’s only the beginning of the light control that’s available with indoor hemp cultivation.
+When you grow hemp indoors, however, you can easily control the exact angle of light your plants receive and how long they’re illuminated.
+That’s only the beginning of the light control that’s available with indoor hemp cultivation.

-Outdoor conditions can often be too dry for hemp, which thrives in more humid environments.
+Outdoor conditions in the USA are usually dry for hemp, which thrives in more humid environments.
 Dryness, however, is only the beginning of the issues that can occur when you don’t grow hemp in climate-controlled, indoor conditions.